maelvls/gh-to-jira/README.md

     - Labels: `github`, `cert-manager`, `<label>`, `repo:<repo>`
     - Environment: `Ref: <owner>/<repo>#<n> (do not edit this)`
     - Description: ADF document containing only a link back to the GitHub item (omit entirely with `JIRA_SKIP_DESCRIPTION=true`).
+    - **Assignee**: Automatically determined based on GitHub issue/PR data (see Assignee Logic below).
   - Adds a Jira remote link back to the GitHub issue.
-  - If the Jira ticket already exists, updates the label set and resets the environment field while leaving the summary/description untouched so you can edit them.
+  - If the Jira ticket already exists, updates the label set, assignee, and resets the environment field while leaving the summary/description untouched so you can edit them.
   - **Status Mapping**: Automatically transitions Jira tickets based on GitHub state changes:
     - GitHub issues: `open` → any status except `JIRA_STATUS_CLOSED` (respects manual status changes), `closed` → `JIRA_STATUS_CLOSED` (default: "Done")
     - GitHub PRs: `open` → any status except `JIRA_STATUS_CLOSED` (respects manual status changes), `draft` → `JIRA_STATUS_DRAFT` (default: "In Progress"), `closed` or `merged` → `JIRA_STATUS_CLOSED`

+Assignee Logic
+The bot determines the Jira assignee based on GitHub issue/PR information with the following priority:
+1. **Author first (if known at CyberArk)**: If the GitHub issue/PR author is listed in the `cyberark_known_users` section of the YAML config, they get priority for assignment.
+2. **Assignees (if known at CyberArk)**: GitHub assignees who are known CyberArk users.
+3. **Reviewers for PRs (if known at CyberArk)**: For PRs, requested reviewers who are known CyberArk users.
+4. **Fallback to any assignee**: If no CyberArk users are found, falls back to any GitHub assignee.
+5. **Fallback to any reviewer**: For PRs, falls back to any requested reviewer.

+The GitHub username must be mapped to a Jira account ID in the `github_to_jira_users` section of the YAML config for the assignment to work.

 Notes
 - The description uses Atlassian Document Format (ADF) and now only contains a single link back to the GitHub item.